BenjaminBenitez-cmd/magenta-zebra-922bb/content/pages/portfolio/project-2.md

 image_alt: An orange on a blue background
 seo:
   title: Project EJB Electric
+  description: >-
-  description: Learn how I worked with EJB Electric to create a website that united.
+    Learn how I worked with EJB Electric to create a one-stop location for all their services.
   extra:
     - name: 'og:type'
       value: website